NCTJ Diploma in Journalism (Fast Track)

 Locations: UCFB Wembley.

-This outstanding short programme delivers exceptional quality NCTJ training inside Wembley Stadium to aspiring journalists as well as editorial apprentices from the Independent, Evening Standard, Sky News and Sky Sports News.
+This outstanding short programme delivers exceptional quality NCTJ training in and around Wembley Stadium to aspiring journalists as well as editorial apprentices from the Independent, Evening Standard, Sky News and Sky Sports News.

 A career in journalism is one of the most rewarding in the world, requiring passion, determination and skill to succeed.